Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 4. Click [OK] if you want to proceed.
 The notice *Deleted* is displayed in the upper left corner of the window.
-The deleted fixed posting is not longer displayed in the fixed posting batch.
+The deleted fixed posting is no longer displayed in the fixed posting batch.

 5. Click the [SAVE] button.
 The notice *Fixed posting batch applied* is displayed in the upper left corner of the window.
 The fixed posting deletion has been saved in the fixed posting batch.